I Ching Oracle Result: Transformation from Hexagram 35 with Changing Lines 1, 3, 5, 6 to Hexagram 49

 (Zhòng yǔn, huǐ wáng.)

 "Collective alignment.
-Regret is absent."
+Regret resolves."

 The system reaches agreement across its components.
 Resistance dissolves.